SamuelHarner/flag-generator-website/README.md

+# Flag Generator website
+This is a small project I did to learn some of the basics of building websites.

-This repo contains code for the website at: [flaggenerator.com](https://www.flaggenerator.com/)
+The website can be accessed at: [flaggenerator.com](https://www.flaggenerator.com/)

 # Getting Started with Create React App